GSA/project-open-data-dashboard/documentation/main.md

 <span id="edi_schedule_risk"></span>
 #####Schedule Risk for Nov 30, 2014
-This is an objective evaluation (Green = On Schedule, Yellow = Possible Schedule Issues, Red = Schedule Miss/Incomplete) if an agency will be able to make/deliver on their published deigital strategy deliverables for Open Data milestones that were outlined in OMB M-13-13. *(Qualitative)*
+This is an objective evaluation (Green = On Schedule, Yellow = Possible Schedule Issues, Red = Schedule Miss/Incomplete) if an agency will be able to make/deliver on their published digital strategy deliverables for Open Data milestones that were outlined in OMB M-13-13. *(Qualitative)*

 <span id="edi_quality_check"></span>
 #####Spot Check - Site search, SORNs, PIAs, FOIA
-This is a check by OMB eGov for SORNs (**System of Records Notices**), PIAs (**Privacy Imapct Assessments**), FOIA (**Freedom of Information Act**) statements, and through a search for typical data file types, for example (the number in parenthesis indicates how many files matched in the search were returned - the example below is via Google):
+This is a check by OMB eGov for SORNs (**System of Records Notices**), PIAs (**Privacy Impact Assessments**), FOIA (**Freedom of Information Act**) statements, and through a search for typical data file types, for example (the number in parenthesis indicates how many files matched in the search were returned - the example below is via Google):

 `allinanchor:  site:agencydomain.gov filetype:xls`  (5,000)